-Strategic management works as a tool for ensuring the establishment of stable business machinery which conforms to all the vital factors that are essential for effective management2.
-It is the study of various management techniques and procedures which are focused on the integration of cross functional decisions, which are formed after thorough examination and are implemented to facilitate the achievement of a business’ objectives3.
-To put it simply, strategic management is concerned with the application and formation of judicious decisions which are to strengthen a business’ management, ultimately leading towards the achievement of its goals and objectives4.
+Strategic management works as a tool for ensuring the establishment of stable business machinery which conforms to all the vital factors that are essential for effective management.
+It is the study of various management techniques and procedures which are focused on the integration of cross-functional decisions, which are formed after thorough examination and are implemented to facilitate the achievement of a business’ objectives.

 Why Strategic Management?

-Strategic management practices are largely focused on bringing into coherence the corporate policies of a business with its strategic priorities.
-It is used as a directive guideline to establish a harmonious connection between various internal and external factors that may affect a business’ management and a business’ objectives, ranked in term of their priority of achievement5.
+Strategic management practices are greatly focused on bringing into coherence the corporate policies of a business with its strategic priorities.
+It is used as a directive guideline to establish a harmonious connection between various internal and external factors that may affect a business’ management and a business’ objectives, ranked in term of their priority of achievement.

 Strategic management provides a unified platform for the integration of various vital factors that jointly work towards a business’ success.
-These factors that are actively combined through the implementation of theories of strategic management include appraisals of various internal and external factors and aspects of a business setup, formulation of viable management an organisational policies and application of feasible measures that provide a business a competitive edge over others6.
+These factors that are actively combined through the implementation of theories of strategic management include appraisals of various internal and external factors and aspects of a business setup, formulation of viable management and organisational policies, and application of feasible measures that provide a business with a competitive edge over others.

 Ultimately, sighting the lack of coordination between management operations and decisions, Chandler apart from highlighting the importance of managerial functions also laid emphasis on adopting managerial approaches that provided a long-term perspective.
 Chandler published his work ‘Strategy and Structure’ in 1962, in which he elaborated on the significance of formulating and implementing long-term strategies and integrating managerial functions, which in his view were to enhance the structure of a business and provide it with a specified direction.